War of the Breton Succession, 1341–1343: English intervention

 While waiting for English reinforcements the flow of events went against the Montfortists in the face of Charles's huge military superiority.
 Having taken Vannes, he moved on to besiege Auray and, again, Hennebont; both fell.
-By August little was left to Jeanne's forces, most of whom were besieged in the western port of Brest by a large army and blockaded from the sea by 14 mercenary Genoese galleys.
+By August little was left of Joanna's forces, most of whom were besieged in the western port of Brest by a large army and blockaded from the sea by 14 mercenary Genoese galleys.
 Brest was on the brink of surrender when the English arrived on 18 August.
 Their fleet of 140 converted merchantmen and an unknown number of galleys took the Genoese galleys by surprise and 11 were burnt.

 The English ships carried 1,350 men, a force far inferior to that of the French besieging Brest.
 But, seeing so many English ships crowded into the Brest Roads and the English vanguard disembarking onto the beach, they anticipated an attack by a vast host.
 Charles promptly broke off the siege and withdrew 65 km, abandoning western Brittany, where the populace strongly favoured the Montfort cause.
 Part of Charles' force withdrew along the south coast of Brittany, but the bulk of the army accompanied him to Guingamp.
 Here he concentrated his forces and called up local levies.
 The English were commanded by William, Earl of Northampton, who was reinforced by 800 men under Robert of Artois a few days after landing.
 He also absorbed several other small English forces and an unknown number of John of Montfort's Breton partisans.
 Northampton's first mission was to secure a port for the main English army to disembark at.